WWE News: Hall Of Famer Said He Was Asked To Manage Top ‘Monday Night Raw’ Tag Team Prior To Pandemic

 As documented by Ringside News, there were rumors going around that Ellering didn’t want to travel.
 Ellering dismissed this claim and stated that the company just wanted the duo to be on their own.

-Prior to his allegiance with The Authors of Pain, Ellering helped the legendary Legion of Doom alliance of Hawk and Animal rise to fame in the 1980s.
-He has a tried-and-tested history as an advocate for heel duos.
+Prior to his allegiance with The Authors of Pain, Ellering helped the legendary Road Warriors — Hawk and Animal — rise to fame in the 1980s.
+He also spent some time managing the duo in WWE, where they were known as The Legion of Doom.